backpackcloud/trugger/README.md

 SomeInterface proxy = Interception.intercept(SomeInterface.class)
   // sets a target to delegate the call using the context object .on(instance)
-  // delegates the call to the target - this is the default behaviour .onCall(context -> context.invoke())
+  // delegates the call to the target (this is the default behaviour) .onCall(context -> context.invoke())
-  //
+  // handles any error occurred
-  .onFail(context, throwable -> somethingToHandleTheFail(throwable))
+  .onFail(context, throwable -> handleTheFail(throwable))
   .proxy();

 proxy.doSomething();